Yoast/wordpress-seo/packages/seo-integration/readme.md

 Identifier of the focus keyphrase.
 Use it when working with the focus keyphrase, instead of using the string "focus" directly.

 **`useAnalysis`** `Function`\
 React hook to enable the analysis.
-When this hook is in a renderd component, the Redux store will start requesting analyses based on changes to the editor data in store.
+When this hook is in a rendered component, the Redux store will start requesting analyses based on changes to the editor data in store.

 ```js
 const Component = ( { children } ) => {